-The goal of the Brooklyn Street Neighborhood Alliance is to create a community that combines the best aspects of our childhood with insights from more recent decades.
+The goal of Brooklyn Street Neighbors is to create a community that combines the best aspects of our childhood with insights from more recent decades.
 For us, this means a neighborhood where children can play safely, neighbors can count on each other, families live separately but share many resources, that promotes healthy and sustainable living, and includes a common space for regular community events.
 We also value aspects of neighborhoods that our experience has taught us are important, such as the enrichment that cross-generational and inclusive interactions can provide.
 Neighborhoods with grandparent figures can help younger families by providing child care relief for parents and a sympathetic and interested older ear (not to mention homework help and the sharing of hobbies) for the children.

 Many of us taught, grew up with, or have children with disabilities, and have seen how the culture around disability has changed over the years.
 As the policy of inclusion became more generalized, all children regardless of ability had access to regular school programs, and many were able to reach much higher levels of functioning than anticipated.
 We have seen how having people with disabilities as part of a community promotes compassion and empathy in everyone.
 But the world after completing school is not so inclusive and is more difficult to navigate.
 We are struck by the way that our society is returning to the model of multi-generational living.
 Many young adults of all abilities continue to live with their parents, or move back home because of economic conditions.
 Some middle-aged adults move back home to help care for their parents.
 Such arrangements, with multiple generations in a single household, are in fact a return to a more traditional way of living together.
 In our view, communities where a diversity of ages, abilities, incomes, and backgrounds are present and welcome are enriching and thus desirable.
 That is what we seek.